rameem2003/google_voice_assistant_by_python/README.md

 <br/>

-## First python is must install in your pc
+### First python is must install in your pc
-## To run the code you need some python package
+### To run the code you need some python package
-## Just copy this line in your code editor terminal
+### Just copy this line & paste in your code editor terminal

 ```
 pip install SpeechRecognition